mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 val noGoogleJob: Option<Job> = null.toOption() // noGoogleJob is None
 ```

-Now that we know how to create an `Option` value, let's see how we can use it.
-First of all, we create the version of the `Jobs` module that uses the `Option` type:
+Now that we know how to create an `Option` value let's see how to use it.
+First of all, we make the version of the `Jobs` module that uses the `Option` type:

 ```kotlin
 interface Jobs {